Bananas are a hot commodity in our house! I love them every morning sliced in my cereal, yogurt or on top of my peanut butter toast.

 And if we’re all hankering for something sweet, then I can’t stop myself from making these banana bread bars!

 These little bars are insanely good.
 They are super moist and the “bread” part tastes almost more like cake.
-It’s to die for, Also, I’m pretty sure I would eat anything that was smothered in that delicious browned butter frosting.
-Drool.
-So GOOD!
+It’s to die for.

 If I make these in a jelly roll pan I like to cut them in big squares, like a sheet cake.
-I’ve also made them many time in a 9×13” pan.
-They’re much thicker that way, but equally as delicious, and I like to cut them into small squares to make cute little snack bars.
+I’ve also made them many times in a 9×13” pan.
+They’re much thicker that way, but equally as delicious, and I like to cut them into small squares to make cute little snack bites.

 - 1/2 cup butter softened

 - 2 cups all-purpose flour

 - 6 Tablespoons butter